About AmpAI¶

 Use database section headers¶

-The custom prompt is set per tenant, but a tenant may have multiple databases.
+The custom prompt is set per tenant, but a tenant may have many databases.
 To define different behavior per database, use the database name as a section header.
 When AmpAI runs a session, it operates against a single active database.
 The system prompt instructs AmpAI to use the section matching the active database name for additional context.

 C360